manubot/manubot/README.md

                     [--log-level {DEBUG,INFO,WARNING,ERROR,CRITICAL}]
                     citekeys [citekeys ...]

-Retrieve bibliographic metadata for one or more citation identifiers.
+Retrieve bibliographic metadata for one or more citation keys.

 positional arguments:
   citekeys              One or more (space separated) citation keys to produce